 We invite you to learn more about the career opportunities below.

-The Development Associate is a critical member of the Individual Giving and Donor Relations team, reporting directly to the Senior Director of Development, Individual Giving and Donor Relations and providing administrative support to both the Senior Director and the Chief Strategy and Development Officer.
+The Development Coordinator is a critical member of the Development team, reporting directly to the Chief Strategy and Development Officer (CSDO) and providing administrative support across the Development Leadership team.
 The ideal individual will have the ability to exercise good judgment and professionalism in a variety of situations, with strong written and verbal communication, administrative, organizational and people skills, attention to detail, and the ability to balance multiple priorities.
 The individual must have the ability to work independently on projects, from conception to completion, and work under pressure to handle a wide variety of activities and confidential matters with discretion.
 The ideal candidate will also demonstrate interest in learning about development and donor relations, with the opportunity to evolve into a frontline role over time.

 NBTS strives to ensure we have a workplace that embraces diverse viewpoints, backgrounds, cultures and experience.
 NBTS provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, religion, color, national origin, gender, sexual orientation, gender identity, gender expression, age, status as a protected veteran, status as an individual with a disability, or other applicable legally protected characteristics.